 - Remove the moussaka from the oven.
 Pour sauce evenly across the top of the moussaka.
 Sprinkle ¼ cup grated cheese on top of the sauce.

 - Put moussaka back in the oven.
 Cook for another 25-30 minutes until the top is golden brown and the moussaka is cooked through.

 - Serve hot.
-This moussaka is less structured than traditional moussaka, with a texture that is more similar to a lasagna—so don’t expect it all to hold together neatly when served (it will hold together better after it has cooled completely).
+This moussaka is less structured than traditional moussaka, with a texture that is more similar to a lasagna—so don’t expect it all to hold together neatly when served (it will hold together better after it has cooled).
 Add crushed red peppers or hot sauce for spice, if desired.

 - NOTES: This moussaka takes quite a bit of time to prepare, but you can cut down the prep time substantially with a few simple modifications.
 Buy jarred roasted peppers so you don't need to roast them yourself.
 Buy 1 can cooked lentils (about 1 1/2 cups) and skip pre-boiling the lentils till tender.
 Buy smaller eggplants, which are less prone to bitterness, and skip the salting step.
 These simple modifications should cut your prep time by close to 45 minutes.